thiagodp/html-signals/readme.md

 - `send-prop` and `send-element` must not be used together.
 - When `"element-clone"` references a `<template>` tag, it will clone the template's content.
+- Default `fetch` options use `{ credentials: 'include' }` for sending cookies or other headers needed in the server.

 #### Limitations